Fundamental Ingredients Of Successful Social Entrepreneurs

 Whilst ideas are cheap, it's delivering positive impact which can be more difficult.
 We hope these insights help you on your journey!

-If you're a Brisbane-based entrepreneur looking for support to grow and scale, check out our fully subsidised accelerator program.
-Applications are open until 24 January, with the program beginning in February 2018.
+If you're looking for support to grow and scale, check out our Elevate+ accelerator program.
+New intakes will open in the near future.

 How might you push the boundaries, change the rules and create solid impact as an entrepreneur?